 Students are responsible for meeting the graduation requirements set forth in the catalog at the time of their matriculation.
-Students who take extended leaves of absence of four or more consecutive terms are subject to the graduation requirements set forth in the catalog at the time of their reinstatement, unless written permission was obtained from the Office of the Registrar before the extended leave.
-If prior permission was obtained, the student may follow the catalog requirements under which the student was initially admitted.
+Students who are not enrolled for four or more consecutive terms are subject to the graduation requirements set forth in the catalog at the time of their re-enrollment.